Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 Figure 3: Scalene Triangle

-A Right triangle is one in which one angle is 900 and the other two angles are complementary (sum of two angles equal to 900).
-If two sides of the triangle are known, length of the third side is calculated by the “Pythagorean Theorem” which states that if the length of the sides forming the right angle are given as ‘a’ and ‘b’ and the side opposite to the right angle is called hypotenuse and is given as ‘c’, then c2=a2+b2
+A Right triangle is one in which one angle is 900, and the other two are complementary (the sum of two angles equals 900).
+If two sides of the triangle are known, the length of the third side is calculated by the “Pythagorean Theorem” which states that if the length of the sides forming the right angle are given as ‘a and ‘b,’ and the side opposite to the right angle is called hypotenuse and is given as ‘c,’ then c2=a2+b2

 4.1 Right triangle where the angles are 30°, 60°, and 90°: